Metallica v. Napster, Inc.: Background

 Metallica is an American heavy metal band.
-The band was formed in 1981 in Los Angeles by vocalist/guitarist James Hetfield and drummer Lars Ulrich, and has been based in San Francisco for most of its career.
+The band was formed in 1981 in Los Angeles by vocalist/rhythm guitarist James Hetfield and drummer Lars Ulrich, and has been based in San Francisco for most of its career.
 Napster was a pioneering peer-to-peer file sharing Internet service, founded by Shawn Fanning, that emphasized sharing digitally encoded music as MP3 audio files.
 On April 13, 2000, Metallica filed a lawsuit against the file sharing company Napster.
 Metallica alleged that Napster was guilty of copyright infringement and racketeering, as defined by the Racketeer Influenced and Corrupt Organizations Act.
 The lawsuit was filed in the U.S. District Court for the Northern District of California.
 This case was filed soon after another case was filed against Napster, the A&M Records, Inc. v.
 Napster, Inc., which included 18 large record companies.
 Metallica v.
 Napster, Inc. was the first highly publicized instance of an artist suing a P2P software company, and encouraged several other high-profile artists to sue Napster.
+On May 2, 2000, the band held an online chat to discuss the case directly with fans.